timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ```

-The real usefulness of `data.Version`, and the reason it exists in the `data` package is it's ability to prevent any
+The real usefulness of `data.Version`, and the reason it exists in the `data` package is its ability to prevent any
 updates running in the data layer if the `vertag` being submitted by the user doesn't match the `vertag` in of the
 record in the database, preventing your users from updating an entry based on stale data.